-The merchandise covered by the antidumping duty order is certain steel nails having a nominal shaft length not exceeding 12 inches.
-Certain steel nails include, but are not limited to, nails made from round wire and nails that are cut from flat-rolled steel.
+The merchandise covered by the antidumping duty Order is certain steel nails having a nominal shaft length not exceeding 12 inches.
+13 Certain steel nails include, but are not limited to, nails made from round wire and nails that are cut from flat-rolled steel.
 Certain steel nails may be of one piece construction or constructed of two or more pieces.
 Certain steel nails may be produced from any type of steel, and may have any type of surface finish, head type, shank, point type and shaft diameter.
 Finishes include, but are not limited to, coating in vinyl, zinc (galvanized, including but not limited to electroplating or hot dipping one or more times), phosphate, cement, and paint.
 Certain steel nails may have one or more surface finishes.
 Head styles include, but are not limited to, flat, projection, cupped, oval, brad, headless, double, countersunk, and sinker.
-Shank styles include, but are not limited to, smooth, barbed, screw threaded, ring shank and fluted.
-Screw-threaded nails subject to this proceeding are driven using direct force and not by turning the nail using a tool that engages with the head.
-Point styles include, but are not limited to, diamond, needle, chisel and blunt or no point.
-Certain steel nails may be sold in bulk, or they may be collated in any manner using any material.